mdkinney/edk2-email-archive-webhook/Readme.md

 * Add test case with the same commits in more than one open PR.
 Commit_comments should generate emails against all PRs with that same commit.

-* Need to make sure draft PRs are ignored.

-* The current behavior only supports 1 target branch:
-    #
-    # Skip pull requests with a base branch that is not the default branch
-    #
-  Need to extend to support multiple target branches so code reviews against release branches can be supported too.

 * Clean up SQLAlchemy database so deleted logs reduce file size.